 The Deathwatch are elite alien-busting marines who draw their recruits from other chapters, and this turn-based tactics game gives you command of a squad of them.
 You can have a Space Wolf and a Blood Angel and an Ultramarine, all hunting tyranids side by side.

-Deathwatch is another game originally made for tablet, which you can tell by the way you get new wargear and marines out of random packs with lootbox sparkle, though they're earned through play rather than microtransactions.
-This Enhanced Edition for PC remastered the original's graphics and gave it a mouse-and-keyboard UI, though it could do with tooltips for the many buff icons each marine ends up with.
-If you want a budget version of a Firaxis-style XCOM but with space marines, it's a decent option.
+Deathwatch was another game originally made for tablets, which you can tell by the way you new wargear and marines arrived in random packs with lootbox sparkle, even though they're earned through play rather than microtransactions.
+This Enhanced Edition for PC remastered the original graphics and gave it a mouse-and-keyboard UI, though it could have done with tooltips for the many buff icons each marine ended up with.
+For a budget version of a Firaxis-style XCOM with space marines, it was decent.

 Hive cities cram billions of people into illustrations of the class system someone drew winged skulls on.
 At the bottom of the hive, gangs who work for mid-level Houses fight over scavenger rights and who has the coolest mohawk.

 Underhive Wars is another turn-based tactics game that isn't content to copy XCOM and instead has to go and mess with success.
 Every map's covered in ziplines and elevators, and gangers have enough movement to whip up and down them.
 Seen in over-the-shoulder third-person, the AI's moves are often baffling.
 Gangers run past enemies they could attack, deploy buffs for opaque reasons, pick up mission objectives then end their turn exposed, sometimes just jog on the spot for a bit.